mepp/autochimp/readme.txt

 There are many people who have suggested features for AutoChimp.
 Special consideration needs to be made to the following people who had an active role in contributing by providing a detailed design, monetary sponsorship, or offering to test and provide useful feedback:

+1. Aron Silverton for his help with integrating the WP-Members plugin.
 1. Anton Alksnin at [Forex Alert](http://www.forex-alert.net "Forex Alert") for supporting the "blog post to campaign" feature.
 1. Peter Michael at [FlowDrops](http://www.flowdrops.com/) for some quality testing.
 1. [Latinos a Morir](http://www.latinosamorir.com/) for supporting the BuddyPress Synchronization feature.